wp-plugins/the-hackers-diet/readme.txt

 == Installation ==

-1. Extract and upload the contents of the zip file to the `/wp-content/plugins/` directory
+1. Extract and upload the contents of the zip file to the `/wp-content/plugins/hackersdiet` directory, making sure that `hackersdiet.php` resides in that directory, not a subdirectory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Click the menu link on the Dashboard home page